 Many graduates have taken advantage of the Financial Incentives we offer to increase their savings, increase their education, increase their earning potential, and purchase homes.
 Many have also benefited from our Coaching and Credit services.
 Here are a few of their stories...

-Abigail graduated from Mulberry High School with the Class of 2020, and enrolled at Southeastern University (SEU) with the goal of being accepted to their Nursing Program.
-In one year, she finished two years' of pre-requisite classes.
-Even while doubling up on her course work and working at Home Depot, she made the Dean's List!
+She saved $300 in a savings account and received our $150 financial incentive.
+Abigail's savings goal was college education.
+She graduated from Mulberry High School and enrolled at Southeastern University (SEU) with the goal of being accepted to their Nursing Program.
+In her first year, she impressively completed two years' worth of pre-requisite classes.
+Even while doubling up on her course work and working at Home Depot, she still managed to make the Dean's List!

 Our classes showed him that he could move spare money from his checking account into a savings account, which took Emilio to his first success of saving $300 and receiving the $150 savings incentive from us.

+He then learned about our $2,000 Savings for Assets program, which motivated him to save for his tuition.
 Through hard work, focus, and determination, Emilio saved $1,862 toward his barber academy tuition, and the United Way matched every dollar!
-In June 2018, Emilio passed the state exam to become a Licensed Restricted Barber and is now employed at an upscale barber shop in Lakeland.
+Shortly after, Emilio passed the state exam to become a Licensed Restricted Barber and is now employed at an upscale barber shop in Lakeland.

 Like many of our other students, Emilio was inspired by our program, and says he shares everything he's learned with his family and friends.